 Many political science graduates can apply their skills to help educate high school students in politics, history, and civics.
 Political science majors are especially suited to advise students in a variety of co-curricular activities like debate, journalism, and student government.
 Many high school students first discover politics in their teens, and high school teachers can fuel their interest by helping students to learn about our political process.

 Students at traditional colleges often exercise their right to vote for the first time.
-They also shape many of the political opinions that they will carry throughout their adult lives.
+They may also be shaping political opinions that they may carry throughout their adult lives.
 College professors not only help students learn the importance of participating in the political process, but they can inspire young adults to take more direct roles as campaigners and activists.

-Many recent political science graduates get their first paid jobs as aides to state or federal legislators.
 Aides research topics of specific interest for their elected officials, and they communicate directly with constituents to understand challenges facing families in a legislator's home district.
-The most skilled legislative aides play major roles in shaping political discourse by leveraging their significant expertise in a specialized field.

-Experienced organizers and activists marshal the significant donations of time and money to help their candidates win elections.
+Campaign managers marshal the significant donations of time and money to help their candidates in elections.
 While politicians take center stage at debates and other public appearances, campaign managers toil behind the scenes to work out platform compromises and to lobby influential local officials to support their causes.

 Despite the constant attention on Capitol Hill, the vast majority of lawmakers work part-time in state capitols around the country.
 These legislators often balance professional careers in their hometowns with their passion for public service.
 Professionals from areas such as law or medicine often pursue degrees in political science to help understand their responsibilities as elected officials.